Vision 2030 Strategic Plan

 A desirable and vibrant community of quality neighborhoods, thriving economy, extraordinary schools, exceptional parks, and innovative leaders.

 Understanding that North Richland Hills is more than 90% developed, the vacant land that remains has significant importance.
 An appropriate mix of land uses is a major component to a successful community.
-A draft of the proposed Vision 2030 Land Use Plan Map and descriptions of the various land use designations are available now at the links below.
-To submit any input or comments regarding the Draft Land Use Plan, please complete the following form - click here.
+The approved Vision2030 Land Use Plan Map and descriptions of the various land use designations are available at the links below.

 - Executive Summary